Korvpalli Meistriliiga

-The Korvpalli Meistriliiga (KML) is the top-tier men's basketball league in Estonia.
+The Korvpalli Meistriliiga (KML), known as Optibet Korvpalli Meistriliiga for sponsorship reasons, is the top-tier men's basketball league in Estonia.
 The league is organized by the Estonian Basketball Association and played under FIBA rules.

 The competition was founded in 1925.
 From the 1998–99 season until the end of the 2001–02 season the league was organized by the Eesti Korvpalliklubide Assotsiatsioon (English: Estonian Basketball Clubs' Association).
 As of the 2018–19 season, Estonian-Latvian Basketball League regular season games count towards the KML standings, followed by KML Play-offs.
 The most successful team in the competition is Tartu Ülikool (University of Tartu), with 26 titles.
-Kalev/Cramo are the defending league champions.